This post may contain affiliate links. Please read our disclosure policy.

 If you’re not a fan of aluminum foil, as I know some of you are not, you can line your baking sheet with parchment.
 Having a barrier in between your BBQ Chicken Thighs and the baking sheet is imperative if you want to avoid having sticky, baked on BBQ sauce on your baking sheet.

-It’s always my most hated task trying to clean a baking sheet that wasn’t lined with foil or parchment….and I may have even tossed a few in the trash to avoid it at all costs.
+It’s always my most hated task trying to clean a baking sheet that wasn’t lined with foil or parchment and I may have even tossed a few in the trash to avoid it at all costs.

 BBQ Chicken on a baking sheet with barbecue sauce being brushed on a thigh.

-How To Make It On The Grill
+How To Make BBQ Chicken On The Grill

 You certainly CAN make these BBQ Chicken Thighs on the grill using a low and slow grilling method.
 The same tips apply in that you want to start cooking the chicken thighs well before you baste with the barbecue sauce…especially on the grill.